MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/creating-a-lync-bot.md

       - *FeedbackEngine.FeedbackCollected*— This event is raised when feedback is collected from the user.
 For more information, see [Handle feedback events](creating-a-generic-bot.md).

 5. Run your console application and verify that the bot user account appears as online in Lync.
 Do not discard any code you have developed so far.
-You will use the contents of the Main method you developed above to deploy the UC bot using a Windows service.
+You'll use the contents of the Main method you developed above to deploy the UC bot using a Windows service.

 ## Deploy the UC bot using a Windows Service

-You will probably want to run your bot as a Windows service in the background, instead of as a console application.
+You'll probably want to run your bot as a Windows service in the background, instead of as a console application.
 When your test console application shows that everything seems to be working correctly (for more information, see [Instantiate the UCBotHost environment](creating-a-lync-bot.md#InstantiateUCBotHostEnv)), you can now move to a Windows Service implementation.

 ### To deploy your application as a Windows service